RafSkill/vscode-gitlens/CONTRIBUTING.md

 yarn run package
 ```

-### Debugging
+Debugging

-#### Using VS Code (desktop)
+Using VS Code (desktop)

-1. Open the `vscode-gitlens` folder
+Open the vscode-gitlens folder
-2. Ensure the required [dependencies](#dependencies) are installed
+Ensure the required dependencies(#dependencies) are installed
-3. Choose the `Watch & Run` launch configuration from the launch dropdown in the Run and Debug viewlet and press `F5`
+Choose the Watch & Run launch configuration from the launch dropdown in the Run and Debug viewlet and press F5
-4. A new VS Code "Extension Development Host" window will open with the extension loaded and ready for debugging
+A new VS Code "Extension Development Host" window will open with the extension loaded and ready for debugging
-   1. If the "Extension Development Host" window opened without a folder/workspace with a repository (required for most GitLens functionality), you will need to open one and then stop and restart the debug session
+If the "Extension Development Host" window opened without a folder/workspace with a repository (required for most GitLens functionality), you will need to open one and then stop and restart the debug session

-In order to see any code changes reflected in the "Extension Development Host" window, you will need to restart the debug session, e.g. using the "Restart" button in the debug toolbar or by pressing `[Ctrl|Cmd]+Shift+F5`.
+In order to see any code changes reflected in the "Extension Development Host" window, you will need to restart the debug session, e.g. using the "Restart" button in the debug toolbar or by pressing Ctrl|Cmd+Shift+F5.
 Although, if the code changes are purely within a webview, you can refresh the webview by clicking the refresh button in the toolbar associated with the webview.

 _Note: If you see a pop-up with a message similar to "The task cannot be tracked.
-Make sure to have a problem matcher defined.", you will need to install the [TypeScript + Webpack Problem Matchers](https://marketplace.visualstudio.com/items?itemName=amodio.tsl-problem-matcher) extension._
+Make sure to have a problem matcher defined.", you will need to install the TypeScript + Webpack Problem Matchers(https://marketplace.visualstudio.com/items?itemName=amodio.tsl-problem-matcher) extension._

-#### Using VS Code (desktop webworker)
+Using VS Code (desktop webworker)

-1. Open the `vscode-gitlens` folder
+Open the vscode-gitlens folder
-2. Ensure the required [dependencies](#dependencies) are installed
+Ensure the required dependencies(#dependencies) are installed
-3. Choose the `Watch & Run (web)` launch configuration from the launch dropdown in the Run and Debug viewlet and press `F5`
+Choose the Watch & Run (web) launch configuration from the launch dropdown in the Run and Debug viewlet and press F5
-4. A new VS Code "Extension Development Host" window will open with the extension loaded and ready for debugging
+A new VS Code "Extension Development Host" window will open with the extension loaded and ready for debugging
-   1. If the "Extension Development Host" window opened without a folder/workspace with a repository (required for most GitLens functionality), you will need to open one and then stop and restart the debug session
+If the "Extension Development Host" window opened without a folder/workspace with a repository (required for most GitLens functionality), you will need to open one and then stop and restart the debug session

-In order to see any code changes reflected in the "Extension Development Host" window, you will need to restart the debug session, e.g. using the "Restart" button in the debug toolbar or by pressing `[Ctrl|Cmd]+Shift+F5`.
+In order to see any code changes reflected in the "Extension Development Host" window, you will need to restart the debug session, e.g. using the "Restart" button in the debug toolbar or by pressing Ctrl|Cmd+Shift+F5.
 Although, if the code changes are purely within a webview, you can refresh the webview by clicking the refresh button in the toolbar associated with the webview.

-#### Using VS Code for the Web (locally)
+Using VS Code for the Web (locally)

 See https://code.visualstudio.com/api/extension-guides/web-extensions#test-your-web-extension-in-a-browser-using-vscodetestweb

-1. Open the `vscode-gitlens` folder
+Open the vscode-gitlen` folder
-2. Ensure the required [dependencies](#dependencies) are installed
+Ensure the required dependencies(#dependencies) are installed
-3. Run the `build` or `watch` task from the command palette
+Run the build or watch task from the command palette
-4. Run the `Run (local web)` task from the command palette
+Run the Run (local web) task from the command palette

-#### Using VS Code for the Web (vscode.dev)
+Using VS Code for the Web (vscode.dev)

 See https://code.visualstudio.com/api/extension-guides/web-extensions#test-your-web-extension-in-vscode.dev

-1. Open the `vscode-gitlens` folder
+Open the `vscode-gitlens` folder
-2. Ensure the required [dependencies](#dependencies) are installed
+Ensure the required [dependencies](#dependencies) are installed
-3. Run the `build` or `watch` task from the command palette
+Run the `build` or `watch` task from the command palette
-4. Run the `Run (vscode.dev)` task from the command palette
+Run the `Run (vscode.dev)` task from the command palette

-## Submitting a Pull Request

 Please follow all the instructions in the [PR template](.github/PULL_REQUEST_TEMPLATE.md).

 ### Contributions to GitLens+ Licensed Files